This post will be continuously updated as I experience and learn more about stealth van camping.

 Pro Tip: You want your van to be unmemorable.
 Don’t have decals, stickers or crazy paint jobs.
 Anything that makes you stand out increases the chances of authorities or residents noticing your parking habits.
 Be as bland as possible.

 Is sleeping in a van legal?

-But in general, it is NOT an offence to sleep in your vehicle.
-In fact in the UK Highway Code it is actually recommended that drivers take short breaks or naps after every 2 hours of driving.
+In general, it is NOT an offence to sleep in your vehicle.
+In fact in the Highway Code it is actually recommended that drivers take short breaks or naps after every 2 hours of driving.